wuyang1002431655/tango_with_django_19/manuscript/chapter-css.md

 I>
 I> There are many, many different CSS properties that you can use in your stylesheets.
 Each provides a different functionality.
 Check out the [W3C website](http://www.w3.org/TR/CSS2/propidx.html) and [HTML Dog](http://www.htmldog.com/reference/cssproperties/) for lists of available properties. [pageresource.com](http://www.pageresource.com/dhtml/cssprops.htm) also has a neat list of properties, with descriptions of what each one does.
 Check out Section css-course-reading-label for a more comprehensive set of links.

 CSS works by following a *select and apply pattern* - for a specified element, a set of styling properties are applied.
-Take a look at the following example in Figure fig-css-render where we have some HTML containing `<h1>` tags.
+Take a look at the following example in the [figure below](#image-css-render), where we have some HTML containing `<h1>` tags.
 In the CSS code example, we specify that all `h1` are styled.
 We'll come back to [selectors](http://www.w3schools.com/cssref/css_selectors.asp) later on in [this chapter](#section-css-selectors).
 For now though, you can assume the CSS style defined will be applied to our `<h1>` tags.
 The style contains four properties:

 -   `font-size`, setting the size of the font to 16pt;
 -   `font-style`, which when set to `italic` italicises the contents of all `<h1>` tags within the document;